The filter of interpretability types of Hobby-McKenzie varieties is prime: Introduction

-In Figure \ref{fig:hierarch}, we depicted the Maltsev filters of $\LL$ that were used to establish a certain hierarchy of varieties in \cite{KK}.
+In Figure~\ref{fig:hierarch}, we depicted the Maltsev filters of $\LL$ that were used to establish a certain hierarchy of varieties in~\cite{KK}.
+For the definitions of the Maltsev filters in Figure~\ref{fig:hierarch}, other than the Hobby-McKenzie filter, the interested reader should consult~\cite{KK}.
 A node is painted black if it symbolizes a prime Maltsev filter, is left empty if it symbolizes a non-prime filter, and is painted gray if its status is unknown at present.
 The filters in the figure are depicted accordingly to reverse containment.
-This may be unusual but we want to keep the direction coming from the interpretability ordering.
+This may be unusual, but we want to keep the direction coming from the interpretability ordering.
 It is well known that the filters in the figure are pairwise different.

-A lattice is {\em meet semi-distributive} if it satisfies the implication $x\wedge y=x\wedge z\Rightarrow x\wedge y=x\wedge (y\vee z)$.
-The {\em join semi-distributivity} of a lattice is defined dually.
-A variety $\var V$ is {\em congruence meet semi-distributive (congruence join semi-distributive, congruence distributive)} if the congruence lattice of any algebra in $\var V$ has the same property.
-A ternary term $t$ in the language of a variety $\var V$ is called a {\em a majority term for $\var V$} if $t$ satisfies the identities $t(y,x,x)=t(x,y,x)=t(x,x,y)=x$ in $\var V$.
-The next proposition from \cite{BGMZ} takes care of the non-primeness of three Maltsev conditions in the figure.

-\begin{proposition}[Proposition 1.1 in \cite{BGMZ}] The following Maltsev conditions are not prime in $\LL$: \begin{enumerate} \item congruence meet semi-distributivity, \item congruence join semi-distributivity, \item congruence distributivity, \item admittance of a majority term. \end{enumerate} \end{proposition} We give a precise definition of the Hobby-McKenzie varieties and the filter of the Hobby-McKenzie interpretability types in the following paragraph.
-For the definitions of the remaining Maltsev filters in the figure, the reader should consult \cite{KK}.
-We remark that the non-primeness of $n$-permutability for some $n$ was proved by the last three authors of the present paper in \cite{GMZ1}.
+We remark that the non-primeness of $n$-permutability for some $n$ was proved by the last three authors of the present paper in~\cite{GMZ1}.
+For the non-primeness of the other non-prime Maltsev filters in the figure, see Proposition 1.1 in~\cite{BGMZ}.